Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Checklist--Constraint Matching Function

-\paragraph{Numeric matching.} For a numeric claim asserting ``entity $e$ has attribute $a$ equal to value $x$ (unit $u$)'', we search $\mathcal{C}$ for constraints $c_k$ with matching \texttt{entity}$\approx e$ and \texttt{attribute}$=a$ using token-overlap similarity (Jaccard $\geq 0.5$).
-Among all matching constraints, we select the one with highest \texttt{confidence} and compute
+\paragraph{Numeric matching.} For a numeric claim asserting ``entity $e$ has attribute $a$ equal to value $x$ (unit $u$)'', we search $\mathcal{C}$ for numeric constraints $c_k$ with \texttt{attribute}$=a$ and \texttt{entity}$\approx e$.
+Among all matched constraints, we choose the one with highest \texttt{confidence} and compute